Densely Guided Knowledge Distillation using Multiple Teacher Assistants: Result and Discussion

 In this section, we conduct comprehensive ablation studies to demonstrate the superiority of the proposed method by directly comparing it with TAKD.
-Basically, we redesign the whole network; the performances of the teacher and student differ slightly from those of TAKD~\cite{TAKD2020}.
-Tables ~\ref{table:01} and ~\ref{table:02} show that our method achieves better accuracies compared with TAKD in all cases.
-For example, as shown in Table~\ref{table:01}, the student model using the plane CNN network on CIFAR-100 shows a +3.78\% better performance than TAKD for the $T_{10}\rightarrow A_{8}\rightarrow A_{6}\rightarrow A_4\rightarrow S_2$ path.
-Likewise, for ResNet on CIFAR-10, shown in Table~\ref{table:02}, over +1\% improvement is achieved for the $T_{26}\rightarrow A_{20}\rightarrow A_{14}\rightarrow S_8$ path.
-Moreover, we can verify the stable improvements at the other steps.
-In particular, when there is just one TA, such as the $T_{10}\rightarrow A_8\rightarrow A_6$ path in Table~\ref{table:01} and the $T_{26}\rightarrow A_{20} \rightarrow A_{14}$ path in Table~\ref{table:02}, we can expect good improvements.
-Note that TAKD fills the large gap between teacher and student using TAs; it is an excellent approach.
+Basically, we retrain the whole network and follow the experimental protocol same to~\cite{TAKD2020}.
+Tables~\ref{table:01} and~\ref{table:02} show that our method DGKD achieves better results compared with TAKD in all cases.
+For example, as shown in Table~\ref{table:01}, the student model using the plain CNN network on CIFAR-100 shows 3.78\% better performance than TAKD for the $T_{10}\rightarrow A_{8}\rightarrow A_{6}\rightarrow A_{4}\rightarrow S_2$ path.
+Likewise, for ResNet on CIFAR-10, shown in Table~\ref{table:02}, over 1\% improvement is achieved for the $T_{26}\rightarrow A_{20}\rightarrow A_{14}\rightarrow S_8$ path.
+Moreover, we verified the steady improvements for the other steps.
+In particular, when there is just one TA, such as the $T_{10}\rightarrow A_8\rightarrow A_6$ path in Table~\ref{table:01} and the $T_{26}\rightarrow A_{20} \rightarrow A_{14}$ path in Table~\ref{table:02}, we confirm the good improvements by our method.
+Note that TAKD bridges the large gap between a teacher and a student through TAs and it is a good choice for this case.
 This is largely because it can play a positive role as a bridge to transfer dark knowledge sequentially.
-Simultaneously, it can play a negative role in error accumulation, such as error avalanches.
-However, if only one TA is present, there is no way to overcome the TA's error.
+Simultaneously, it can play a negative role in error accumulation, such as error avalanche.
+In the extreme case, if only one TA is present, there is no way to overcome the TA's inherent error.
 Even if the student can learn from the label, owing to its low capacity, it cannot get through this error by itself.

-We conducted another comparison experiment using large-scale datasets such as Tiny ImageNet, presented in Table~\ref{table:03}.
-In this experiment, we used 50 layer-based teachers, 18 layer-based students, and a single TA with 34 layers using the ResNet Hinton method~\cite{HintonKD} as a baseline KD method.
-Our method achieves approximately over 1\% better accuracy than TAKD in this case.
+We conducted another comparison experiment using the large-scale dataset, ImageNet~\cite{ImageNet}, presented in Table~\ref{table:03}.
+In this experiment, we used a 34 layer-based teacher, a 18 layer-based student, and a single TA with 26 layers using the ResNet.
+Our method achieves over 1\% better accuracy than Hinton's KD and shows the best performance among CC~\cite{CC}, SP~\cite{Tung2019}, online KD~\cite{OnlineKD}, KD~\cite{HintonKD}, AT~\cite{Zagoruyko2017}, CRD~\cite{CRD}, SSKD~\cite{SELF2020}, and TAKD~\cite{TAKD2020} when the 34 layer teacher teaches the 18 layer student.
 As a result, we can conclude that our method works efficiently regardless of the database.